gbxyz/dnslg/README.md

     Response from ch02 (Swiss Privacy Foundation, Switzerland, AS13030):

         xyz.
 3186 IN SOA ns0.centralnic.net. hostmaster.centralnic.net.
 3000170814 900 1800 6048000 3600

+Output will be coloured if your terminal supports it.

 # LICENSE